Going Green – Beau Jo’s Pizza

 Investing in Local Products

 Beau Jo’s buys local produce, meats, cheese, and beer when available, minimizing our carbon footprint by reducing transportation.

 Our Boulder restaurant participates in Boulder’s composting program which is used for local farming.

 Arvada, Idaho Springs, Boulder and Ft.
 Collins save up to 67% in water usage annually by using dual flush toilets.

 We also rely on appliances that help reduce up to 75% of both water and energy usage.

 Reducing Water use from our Landscape

-Boulder, Denver, Arvada, Idaho Springs, and Ft.
+Boulder, Arvada, Idaho Springs, and Ft.
 Collins all make use of xeriscaping, which reduces water usage and promotes the use of natural Colorado plant life.